pyudev/pyudev/doc/guide.rst

 .. contents::

-A detailled reference is provided in the :doc:`API documentation <api/index>`.
+A detailed reference is provided in the :doc:`API documentation <api/index>`.

 Getting started